The Miracle of Medical Debt Relief on HBO’s Last Week Tonight with John Oliver

 Oprah Winfrey in 2004 set a record for any TV show by giving away about $7 million worth of GM cars to everybody in her audience.
-John Oliver in 2016 gave away forgiveness of nearly $15 million worth of medical debt for about 9,000 people — a new record.
+John Oliver in 2016 gave away relief of nearly $15 million worth of medical debt for about 9,000 people — a new record.

 Oliver and his LWT staff investigated the debt buying industry, and then registered a debt-buying company in Mississippi for $50, calling it Central Asset Recovery Professionals (CARP, like the bottom-feeding fish).
 They located and bought for about $60,000 a medical debt portfolio worth $14.9 million, which they donated to the RIP Medical Debt charity.
-John Oliver then had the debt forgiven by RIP with great fanfare before his live studio audience with millions of viewers.
+John Oliver then had the debt relieved by RIP with great fanfare before his live studio audience with millions of viewers.
 Almost $15 million in medical debt.
 Abolished.
 Poof!

 Craig Antico, Jerry Ashton and I deeply appreciate the issue of medical debt gaining national attention.
 We are grateful for an opportunity to be involved with a comedian who wanted to give 9,000 people the last laugh.

 Gratifying, and so very funny.

 - 50% Of Americans Now Carry Medical Debt, A New Chronic Condition For Millions

 - Stacey Abrams group donates $1.34M to wipe out medical debts

 - How to Give the Gift of Charity This Holiday Season